GowthertG/fuckitGnome_42/README.md

 ## 🔧 What It Does

-* Builds and installs [dwm](https://dwm.suckless.org/) and [dmenu](https://tools.suckless.org/dmenu/) locally
+* Builds and installs `dwm` and `dmenu` locally in `~/.local`
-* Lets you launch a fullscreen tiling window manager session inside GNOME
+* Launches a fullscreen DWM session inside GNOME via Xephyr
+* Adds shortcut bindings for common apps like Discord, VSCode, Chrome, etc.
+* Supports monochrome bitmap wallpapers using `xsetroot` and `.xbm` files
-* Launch Flatpak, Snap, and system apps from a unified `dmenu`
+* Includes a custom dmenu wrapper that shows Flatpak, Snap, and system apps
-* No sudo needed, works inside 42 sessions
+* No sudo required — fully user-space and 42-compatible

 ## 🚀 Quickstart